David Nelson (Utah activist): Nonpartisan work

-As a political leader, Nelson founded or helped found several LGBT-related nonpartisan political groups in Utah and helped direct others.
-His work as a public-policy lobbyist accomplished the adoption of several LGBT- and weapon-friendly state and local laws, rules, ordinances and policies, and the rejection of other legislation.
+As a political leader, Nelson founded or helped found several LGBTQ-related nonpartisan political groups in Utah and helped direct others.
+His work as a public-policy lobbyist accomplished the adoption of several LGBTQ- and weapon-friendly state and local laws, rules, ordinances and policies, and the rejection of other legislation.

 Organization

 Nelson founded the Military Law Task Force of Salt Lake City in 1982, and served as an administrative-law attorney from 1982 to 1983 for active-duty and veteran servicemembers.

 He served from 1983 to 1984 as a vice president of the Lesbian and Gay Student Union at the University of Utah.
 He served in 2002 as a member of the board of advisers of the University of Utah Lesbian Gay Bisexual Transgender Resource Center and as the co-chairman of its public-relations committee.

 He helped found Gay Community Inc. in 1985, and served as a co-publisher of its Community Reporter newspaper.
 He served from 1986 to 1987 as a co-publisher of the Triangle Magazine news magazine, in 2004 as the sports editor of the Salt Lake Metro newspaper and in 2006 as a columnist of the QSaltLake newspaper.

 He interviewed The Times of Harvey Milk gay filmmaker Rob Epstein and Before Stonewall lesbian filmmaker Greta Schiller in 1985 at the Sundance Film Festival.
 The interview was broadcast by KRCL Radio, and excerpts were published by the Community Reporter newspaper.
 He was a technical staffer for the Sundance Institute from 1983 to 1985 and for the festival from 1984 to 1986.

 He helped found the Gay and Lesbian Community Council of Utah in 1986.

 He served from 1986 to 1988 as the Utah field associate of the Washington-based Fairness Fund.
 The group was acquired in 1988 by the Washington-based Human Rights Campaign Fund Inc. (HRCF) as its field division.
 He served from 1987 to 1988 and from 1989 to 1991 as the HRCF Utah field director.

-He organized LGBT Utahns from 1986 to 1987 and from 1990 to 1997 to attend the annual Utah Days of Remembrance of the Victims of the Holocaust commemoration at the Utah Capitol rotunda.
+He organized LGBTQ Utahns from 1986 to 1987 and from 1990 to 1997 to attend the annual Utah Days of Remembrance of the Victims of the Holocaust commemoration at the Utah Capitol rotunda.
 He produced and helped distribute fliers and replica pink triangle and black triangle concentration-camp badges to commemoration patrons.